uofu-emb/Lab9_Tyler_Hong/README.md

 Our New FSM is quite similar to some of our pervious FSM's However, there are some diffrences.
-I included the timing as an event but hong did not this simplifed things greatly
+I included the timing as an event but hong did not.
+Hong's FSM was able to simplify things greatly so we used this in the final FSM.